-In order for a full\time employee to accrue vacation and paid holidays an employee must physically work eleven (11), eight (8) hour days in the month or use accrued vacation, sick leave, compensatory time, or other paid leave available to them to equal eleven (11) days in the month.
-If an employee does not physically work eleven (11) eight (8) hour days in the month or does not use paid accrued leave equivalent to at least eleven (11) days, he or she they will not accrue vacation or be paid for any holidays in that period.
+In order for a full- time employee to accrue vacation and paid holidays an employee must physically work eleven (11), eight (8) hour days in the month or use accrued vacation, sick leave, $\neg$ -or other paid leave available to them to equal eleven (11) days in the month.
+If an employee does not physically work eleven (11) eight (8) hour days in the month or does not use paid accrued leave equivalent to at least eleven (11) days, they will not accrue vacation or be paid for any holidays in that period.